brandtbucher/specialist/README.md

 <div align=justify>

-Specialist uses [fine-grained location](https://peps.python.org/pep-0657/) information to create visual representations of exactly *where* and *how* CPython 3.11's new
+Specialist uses [fine-grained location](https://peps.python.org/pep-0657/) information to create visual representations of exactly *where* and *how* CPython's new
 [specializing, adaptive interpreter](https://peps.python.org/pep-0659/)
 optimizes your code.